DoCoMo's Prototype HSDPA Handsets

-DoCoMo aims to start HSDPA services sometime between July and September 2006 (as per our bold prediction for 2006 — Eds).
+DoCoMo aims to start HSDPA services sometime between July and September 2006 (as per our recent bold prediction for 2006 — Eds).

 At present, the prototype handsets have maximum speeds of 3.6 Mbps, 10 times faster than current 3G FOMA handsets.
 HSDPA is expected to facilitate new services by enabling high-volume downloads and the viewing of highly rich content.
 These would become the first announced handsets to become available anywhere; we wonder about getting a flat-rate HSDPA data card around that time as well..!!